How Interest Rates Affect the South African Property Market

 What rising rates mean for sellers

-In a rising rate environment, the most important adjustment a seller can make is to price against what today’s buyer pool can actually afford, not what the market was paying 12 months ago.
+In a rising rate environment, the most important adjustment a seller can make is to price against what today's buyer pool can realistically afford, not what the market was paying 12 months ago.
 Transfer prices at the Deeds Office are a lagging indicator; they reflect transactions that were agreed three to four months before registration.
 If rates have risen significantly since those transactions were agreed, the current market is softer than the most recent registered prices suggest.

 Sellers who hold out for the prices their neighbours achieved 18 months ago, when rates were lower and buyer pools were larger, extend their days on market significantly.
 Properties that sit for three to six months without selling become stale, buyers assume something is wrong with the property, not with the price.
 The discipline in a rising rate environment is to price accurately from the start and attract the buyers who are active, rather than waiting for a buyer pool that existed in a different rate environment.